beebmx/kirby-pay/docs/api/payment.md

 ## Definition

-The `Payment` class inside of it, has a connection with the service or `driver` selected in your `config.php` file, and as the name describes, it performs the payments of the package.
+The `Payment` class inside of it, has a connection with the service or `driver` selected in your Kirby configuration file `config.php`, and as the name describes, it performs the payments of the package.

-The `Payment` class is part of the [Resource](resource) object, you can use all of these methods to improve the functionallity.
+The `Payment` class is part of the [Resource](resource) object and you can use all these methods to improve functionallity.

 ## Methods